The effect of a longitudinal density gradient on electron plasma wake field acceleration: The model and results

 Fig.\ref{fig2} shows contour plots of logarithm of electron (top row) and ion (bottom row) number densities in (x,y) plane (cut through $z=z_{max}/2$) at different time instants.
 Here the electron number density includes contributions from background electrons, trailing and driving electron bunches (i.e. all electrons in the simulation).
-We see that the transverse electric field of the driving bunch expels electrons creating two density cavities with about 50 $\mu$m size in y-direction and (1/7)th of x-tick size i.e. $(1.12-1.03)\times 10^4/7\approx130$ $\mu$m size in x-direction.
+It can be seen that the transverse electric field of the driving bunch expels electrons creating two density cavities with about 50 $\mu$m size in y-direction and 130 $\mu$m size in x-direction.
+The latter distance is estimated as roughly (1/7)th of distance between $x=1.12$ $\mu$m and $x=1.03$ $\mu$m i.e. $(1.12-1.03)\times 10^4/7 \approx 130$ $\mu$m.
 This is consistent with the previous results of Ref.\cite{l14}.
-What is novel however is the inclusion of mobile ions.
-We see from bottom row panels in Fig.\ref{fig2} that ion density perturbation can be as large as few times the initial ion density and is concentrated in a ion over-density of size 2000 grids which is about 26351 $\mu$m.
+The novelty is, however, in the inclusion of mobile ions.
+It can be seen from bottom row panels in Fig.\ref{fig2} that ion density perturbation can be as large as few times the initial ion density.
+The ion density increase has the size of 2000 grids which is about 26351 $\mu$m.

 Fig.\ref{fig3} quantifies the details of background electron, ion, trailing and driving electron bunch distribution functions at different times: open diamonds correspond to $t=0$, while blue and red curves to the half and the final simulations times, respectively.
-We gather from the plot that the background electrons develop non-thermal tails in the direction of motion of the trailing and driving electron bunches (i.e. positive x-direction) with values attaining $p_x\approx 3-4$ $m_e c$.
+It can be gathered from the plot that the background electrons develop non-thermal tails in the direction of motion of the trailing and driving electron bunches (i.e. positive x-direction) with values attaining $p_x\approx 3-4$ $m_e c$.
 Ions seem to be heated, rather than developing non-thermal tails, which can be witnessed by symmetric broadening of the distribution function.
 Lower left panel of Fig.\ref{fig3} demonstrates that by end of simulation time the trailing bunch gains energy of 22.4 GeV, starting from initial 20.4 GeV, with an energy transfer efficiencies of 65 percent.
 The latter is quantified by calculating: (i) The trailing bunch acceleration efficiency